birnbaum/rfvis/README.md

 ### Run
 The entrypoint of the tool is the `./dist/index.js` which is generated in the previous build step.

+The tool offers a command line interface to either generate SVG files directly from your input data (`node ./dist/index.js cli <data>`) or to spin up a web-based GUI for a more interactive analysis (`node ./dist/index.js gui <data>`).

-To see the available commands run:
+To see all available commands run:
 ```
 $ node ./dist/index.js